WatheqAlshowaiter/model-required-fields/README.md

 ## Contributing

-This package is simple yet completed in its focused scope, but if you have any ideas or suggestions to improve it or fix bugs, your contribution is welcome.
-I encourage you to submit an issue first, then do a pull request.
+If you have any ideas or suggestions to improve it or fix bugs, your contribution is welcome.
+I encourage you to look at [todos](./todos.md) which are the most important features need to be added.
+If you have something different, submit an issue first to discus or report a bug, then do a pull request.

 ## Security Vulnerabilities